yashthipsay/Forta_Bots_Challenges/Challenge-3/README.md

   - Compare the total DAI supply on the L2 network with the corresponding L1 escrow balance
   - An alert will be fired if the L2 supply exceeds the L1 escrow balance
   - Example block number: [122538585](https://etherscan.io/block/122538585)

-Note: Specific test transactions are not provided as the agent operates on a per-block basis rather than per-transaction.